Seasonal Precipitation & Temperature Outlook

 (February - March - April 2017) and (May - June - July 2017)

-Several agro-meteorological stations across the country were used to make the seasonal precipitation forecast for the period August-September-October 2015 This was done by using the data set for the period 1979-June 2015, along with Global Models, Observations.
-Climate Predictability Tool (CPT) and Subjective Input.
+Several agro-meteorological stations across the country are used to make the seasonal precipitation and temperature forecast.
+This is done by using available historical data, along with Global Models, Observations, Climate Predictability Tool (CPT) and Subjective Inputs.

 The information is provided with the understanding that The National Meteorology Service makes no warranties, either expressed or implied, concerning the accuracy, completeness, reliability, or suitability of the Outlook.
 The information may be used freely by the public with appropriate acknowledgement of its source, but shall not be modified in content and then presented as original material.